worboy-jacob/Satellite_Image_Forecasting/README_JacobFreddy.md

 ## Contact

-For questions or support, please open an issue on the GitHub repository.
+For questions or support, please open an issue on the GitLab repository.

-# Wealth Index Dashboard
+# Dashboard

 An interactive web-based dashboard for visualizing wealth index data across different years and data types.
 This application provides geospatial mapping, statistical analysis, and time series visualization of wealth distribution in Senegal.